aneurinpyle/RoadStatusClient/README.md

 If the API key or API url is incorrect or invalid, or if the API key used has made too many requests, a warning will appear, asking you to check the values entered in the `appsettings.json` against the [TfL API Developer Portal](https://api-portal.tfl.gov.uk/).

 You can also run the application without publishing it using Visual Studio.
-When the solution file is open, right-click on `RoadStatusClient` project and click `Set as startup project` (It may already be set up as the startup project).
+When the solution file is open, right-click on `RoadStatusClient` project and click `Set as startup project` (it may already be set up as the startup project).
 You should then see the project name in the toolbar at the top, with a green play button.
 Click this button, and the application will build and run at the same time.
-This will also allow you to see the Exit codes once the application has run successfully or not.
+This will also allow you to see the Exit codes once the application has run successfully or unsuccessfully.

 ## How to run the tests